mousebird-consulting-inc/WhirlyGlobe/tutorial/android/screen-markers.md

 }
 ```

 `MarkerInfo` is an options object used to configure special options for a marker, such as clustering and zoom restrictions.
-You specify the marker size with a `Point2d` object, and this dictates the (x, y) dimensions of the icon.
+You specify the marker size with a `Point2d` object, then this dictates the (x, y) dimensions of the icon.
 In our example we gave it the exact width and height of the image supplied.
 However, you can change these parameters as you see fit, and the toolkit will scale the icon accordingly.

 The basic properties of the object are set by assigning values to public members of the `ScreenMarker` object.
 Here we are setting the location, image, and marker size.